MyPiDrone/MyPiModule/README.md

          - Now mavproxy_MyPiModule.py is controling video and photos snapshot with telemetry text overlayed (255 chars max) :
             - Used picamera python module instead of raspivid (1)
        - Video Wifibroadcast ON/OFF (default ON) : RC6 LOW or RC6 HIGH
-       - Video recording h264 format on SD card : automatic start/stop with Drone Armed/Disarmed
+       - Video recording in h264 format on SD card : automatic start/stop with Drone Armed/Disarmed
-       - Photos JPEG on SD card (on per minute) : automatic start/stop with Drone Armed/Disarmed
+       - Photos JPEG on SD card (one per minute) : automatic start/stop with Drone Armed/Disarmed
        - Videos and photos are stored in /root/fpv/videos directory
        - Viewing last Video with Wifibroadcast (redo video) : STANDBY + DISARMED, LOW YAW (RC4) and PITCH HIGH (RC2) (Warning : during redo video the MyPiModule is paused)